reduxjs/react-redux/docs/api/hooks.md

 > **Note**: The hook APIs listed in this page are **still experimental and in alpha!** We encourage you to try them out in your applications and give feedback, but be aware that they may be changed before a final release, including potential renaming or removal.

+These hooks were first added in v7.1.0.

-This page reflects the latest alpha, which is currently **v7.1.0-alpha.3**.
+This page reflects the latest alpha, which is currently **v7.1.0-alpha.4**.

 ## Using Hooks in a React Redux App